Tough Israeli threats against Hezbollah have raised concerns that a border conflict with Lebanon could spiral into all-out war.

 Location of Israel and Lebanon.
 Graphic: AFP

-The diplomatic effort is being led by Amos Hochstein, who oversaw negotiations last year that led to a historic agreement between Israel and Lebanon to resolve a maritime border dispute.
+The diplomatic effort is being led by Amos Hochstein, who oversaw negotiations last year that led to a historic agreement between Israel and Lebanon to resolve their maritime border dispute.
 Hezbollah backed the deal after initial objections.

 “Hezbollah is not going to do anything that would threaten its own survival or its deterrence capabilities and military position,” said Emile Hokayem, a senior fellow for Middle East security at the International Institute for Strategic Studies in Britain.